Big Brothers Big Sisters of Lanark County struggling to recover from pandemic | CBC News

 Big Brothers Big Sisters of Lanark County paired Skokos — then an adolescent daughter of a single working mom — with volunteer Eileen Whitmore back in the mid-1990s.

-When Whitmore and her husband realized they couldn't have children, they had both began volunteering with the organization.
+When Whitmore and her husband realized they couldn't have children, they had both began volunteering with the organization in the county west of Ottawa.

-Whitmore would have Skokos over for dinner, they played Super Mario Bros. together and went on day trips.
+Whitmore would have Skokos over for dinner, play Super Mario Bros. together and go on day trips.

+These pairings, once the cornerstone of the 50-year-old organization, are now just a small piece of its work.

 Organization facing financial struggles